github/hackathons/Resources.md

 ## [Google Forms](https://www.google.com.au/docs/about/)

 Are you wanting to run a survey, collect information from participants, or encourage your participants to collect information for their projects, you can’t go past Forms.
 It’s free and super easy to use.
+GitHub now also allows you to [build HTML-like forms](https://dev.to/github/how-to-build-google-like-forms-with-github-3ig2) with the new [GitHub Issues](https://github.com/features/issues/).

 ## [Google Meet](https://meet.google.com/)